hocuscodus/qed-lang/_tutorial/11-private-members.md

 {% include sandboxframe.html qedsrc="classes3.qed" gui="0" height="280px" %}

-For pure object instantiation, it is better to use the `void` return type when declaring its class, since the object will never return anything.
+For pure class instantiation, it is better to use the `void` return type when declaring its class, since the object will never return anything.
 Which leads to a class return type becoming useful... read on.
 {: .notice--info}

 We only scratched the surface as to what QED classes can do.
 We're about to expand their functionality!